RadialDevGroup/ombudsman/developer_lead/SUBCONTRACTOR_ONBOARDING.md

 > Hi {DEVELOPER NAME},
 >
 > We're excited to collaborate with you on {PROJECT NAME(S)}!
-I've been assigned as the developer lead for your project(s) and will be your primary point of contact.
+I'm the Developer Lead for your project(s) and will be your primary point of contact.
 For your convenience, there are several ways to get in touch with your Radial Team:
 >
 > You will receive an invite to team.{PROJECTNAME}@radialdevgroup.com.
 This will be the primary point of contact for the client which will keep everyone in the loop about project status and communication.
 Please cc team.{PROJECTNAME}@radialdevgroup.com in your interactions with the client as well.
 >